ChinmayShringi/KindredTails/README.md

 # Kindred Tails
 Video streaming and object detection via tenserflow and using ESP32 Cam AI Thinker as the Hardware.

-## Every Folder has its own readme with screenshots.
+## Check out web folder for webapp screenshots.